 The Sobu Railway line began in 1894 with the establishment of a line from Sakura, about 40 km east of Ryogoku, to Ichikawa, about 11 km east of Ryogoku.
 The line was extended as far as Ryogoku in 1904.
 The construction involved extending the line from what was then Honjo (now Kinshicho) station.
 That 1.5 km section was the first ever elevated railroad to be built in Japan.
 It begun as a single-track line, but with provision for double tracks, and was made double-track two years later.

 Ryogoku Station is right beside the Sumida River, and Sobu Railway lacked the means to build a bridge, so Ryogoku became the line's Tokyo-side terminal, and the company headquarters was built alongside Ryogoku Station.
 It so happened that in the same year, 1904, the Tobu Railway line's westernmost station, Azumabashi Station (now the Tokyo Skytree Station) was built.
 This prompted the construction of the Kameido Line running south from Azumabashi (now Asakusa Station), connecting Azumabashi and Ryogoku.
 This lasted until 1910, making Ryogoku the terminal station for both the Sobu and the Tobu lines during that time.
-As such, it was the biggest earning station east of Tokyo, and the sixth-biggest earning station of all Tokyo stations, until 1932 when the line was extended west to Ochanomizu.
+As such, it was the biggest earning station east of Tokyo, and the sixth-biggest earning station of all Tokyo stations, until 1932 when the current railway bridge over the Sumida River was completed and the line was extended west to Ochanomizu.